-Latara King begins her first season as a graduate assistant for the Florida State women's basketball team.
+Latara King begins her second season as a graduate assistant for the Florida State women's basketball team.
 Her duties include serving as the manager coordinator, assisting the scout team in practices, helping with marketing and community service opportunities, assisting the video unit as well as a host of other objectives.

 King previously spent four years as an assistant coach for Florida Memorial University.
 King's responsibilities with the Lady Lions over her four seasons included recruiting, development of guard players, scheduling, travel and several administrative duties.